mattweingarten/DAEM/README.md

 # CIL Collaborative Filtering 2022

+## Abstract

+Highly accurate Recommender Systems, including Collaborative Filtering, lie at the heart of a satisfactory customer experience and continuous user engagement for a plethora of large-scale online platforms.
+While Matrix Factorization is the most widely studied and applied Collaborative Filtering approach, there is evidence to suggest that linear techniques lack the complexity to sufficiently capture the underlying relationship between users and items.
+The use of neural networks like Autoencoders offers a potential remedy and may more accurately represent this relationship.
+In this work, we propose our Denoising Autoencoder Model (DÆM) for highly accurate Collaborative Filtering and show improvement over four evaluated state-of-the-art models.

 ## Setup

 This repository uses numpy and Tensorflow 2 along with other common data science libraries.
 Use `requirements.txt` to install the correct versions.
 Be sure to dowload the CIL Collaborative Filtering 2022 dataset and supply the directory as command line argument.